amk5562/fantasy-football/README.md

 This project turns a fantasy football league into a modern BI system that supports:

 - Historical league analysis (2012–2024)
-- Predictive modeling (owner success, draft value)
+- Predictive modeling (draft value)
 - Executive dashboards and weekly storylines
-- Fun and engaging outputs like memes and trash talk

 ---

 ## 🎯 Business Intelligence Framework